What does Donald Trump's victory mean for India? – DW – 11/07/2024

 Over the years, China has been central to the US engagement with India.

 "As a result, New Delhi may attract more global supply chains and private investment.
-The defense and technology partnership are likely to get a boost," he added.
+The defense and technology partnership is likely to get a boost," he added.

 "Under Trump, the US may also become more sympathetic to Indian concerns in South Asia.
 If Trump managed to end the conflicts in Ukraine and Gaza, it would benefit India.
 He may even want to involve India in the effort," Bisaria said.